ArneBachmann/sos/README.md

 ## Hints and Tipps ##
+- When specifying glob patterns on the command line, make sure you quote them correctly.
+On linux (bash, sh, zsh), put your patterns into quote (`"`), otherwise the shell will replace glob patterns by any matching file names instead of forwarding the pattern literally to SOS
 - Many commands can be shortened to three, two or even one initial letters
 - It might in some cases be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames
 - dirty flag only relevant in track and picky mode (?)
 TODO investigate - is this true, and if yes, why